emagiz/emdocs/referenceguide/index.md

   - [Wire tap](wire-tap.md)

 ## <img src="img/SupportObject.png" height="30"/> Support objects
+A support object interacts in some way with other flow components (usually extending their functionality), but is never directly part of a message flow.
 - [Apache ActiveMQ Artemis server](apache-activemq-artemis-server.md)
   - [Address settings](address-settings.md)
   - [Cluster connection](cluster-connection.md)